chensandiego/dist_smart_ids/README.md

 The system is composed of the following components:

 - **pcap_monitor:** Captures network traffic and saves it to a pcap file.
 - **detector:** Reads the pcap file, extracts features, and uses a machine learning model to detect anomalies.
+It also uses a behavior model to detect suspicious traffic based on similarity to Suricata rules.
 - **enrichment:** Enriches the alerts with geolocation and WHOIS information.
 - **aggregator:** Aggregates the alerts from the different detectors and stores them in a database.
 - **database:** A PostgreSQL database to store the alerts.